Parsons-David/Philosophy-104/This Is Philosophy/TIP-2.37.md

 **Immanuel Kent**:

-	"The morality of actions does not vary from circustance to circustance, but instead there is an absolute moral law which applies to everyone at all times."
+	"The morality of actions does not vary from circumstance to circumstance, but instead there is an absolute moral law which applies to everyone at all times."

 ### Imperatives and Good Motives